transloadit/uppy/website/src/docs/dashboard.md

 })
 ```

-If you want the meta fields to be dynamically assigned depending on the file type, pass a function:
+If you’d like the meta fields to be dynamically assigned depending on, for instance, the file type, pass a function:

 ```js
 .use(Dashboard, {